michaelmarty/UniDec/readme.md

 v.6.0.3

 Added global peak output to UPP.
+Updated documentation and help for UPP to show how to write your own workflows.

 Added cosine similarity to Image Plotter.